 I’ll explain exactly how to do this in a bit, but know the key seeds you will use are flaxseeds, pumpkin, sunflower, and sesame seeds.

 I first learned about seed cycling, along with other specific diet and lifestyle practices to support each phase of the menstrual cycle, in naturopathic medical school.
-In fact, my mentor authored a book detailing seed cycling about 20 years ago after 20 years of clinical experience.
+In fact, my mentor authored a book detailing seed rotation about 20 years ago after 20 years of clinical experience.
 That’s 40 years of seed cycling being prescribed to women!

 How Does Seed Cycling Work?